 - Lastly, with a small disposable towel, wipe and dry the wheels.

 Take Good Photos

 When you sell your car online, you need to take good photos.
 Considering how stellar ubiquitous camera phones have become, it takes minimal effort to find a nice setting and a snap a few auto-focused shots.
+You have no excuse for grainy, blurry, or smudgy photos.
 Take photos of the front, the side, the back, and throughout the interior.
 Make sure you take pictures of any known imperfections, as it informs potential buyers, helps establish trust, and helps you negotiate later.

 We suggest taking pictures outside during the middle of the day when the sun’s out.
 This way, you get a lot of detail.
-Don’t post pictures that partially cut off pieces of the car, it seems suspicious
+Don’t post pictures that partially cut off pieces of the car, as it seems...suspicious.

 How to Sell a Used Car Quickly

 Here’s how to sell your used car quickly, efficiently, and for a great price.